top of page

 • Project: The Whisperer (course project, OCAD University Digital Futures)

-• Genre: Social media simulation, narrative strategy
+• Genre: Social media simulation, Turn-based narrative strategy

 • Platform: Web (demo); target was Mobile